 “Makes the consequences of globalisation personal, it’s impressively powerful stuff” **** The Scotsman

-The Beijing Community Rickshaw Gallery is a mobile performance and exhibition space which lives in a migrant village called Ya Men Kou in West Beijing.
-Run by community activist Luo QiangQiang (XiaoQiang), and set up in collaboration with Tinderbox, the rickshaw travels around local communities gathering stories, showing films, and hosting exhibitions & installations.
-It has also acted as mobile library for the community, collecting and sharing donated books, and as an unusual taxi service!
+The Beijing Community Rickshaw Gallery is a mobile performance and exhibition space which lives in a community centre in a migrant village called Ya Men Kou in West Beijing.
+Run by community activist Luo QiangQiang (XiaoQiang), and set up in collaboration with Tinderbox, the rickshaw has has also acted as a mobile library for the community, collecting and sharing donated books, and as quirky taxi service!

-We recently acquired a sister rickshaw in Edinburgh for the above show.
-The plan is for the rickshaws to share stories and exhibitions from their local communities and to open up an unusual window between the cultures for dialogue and community exchanges.
+We acquired a sister rickshaw in Edinburgh for the the show described above – “Hand Made in China: Moons Migration & Messages”.
+The plan is for the rickshaws to share stories and exhibitions from their local communities and to open up an unusual window for dialogue and community exchanges.